BookingBug/dev.bookingbug.com/docs/rest-api/members.md

 ## Authenticate Member

-The authentication process is the same as explain under the [Authentication](docs/rest-api/authentication) section.
+The authentication process is the same as explained under the [Authentication](docs/rest-api/authentication) section.
 Auth Token must be supplied to all subsequent member API calls.

 ## View Member